wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     *   (j) identifying regulations the breach of which are to be treated as a breach of the Code:

-    *   (k) providing for offences, punishable on summary conviction by a fine not exceeding $20,000, for breaching any regulation made under this section or breaching any order made by the Rulings Panel under the regulations.
+    *   (k) providing for offences, punishable on conviction by a fine not exceeding $20,000, for breaching any regulation made under this section or breaching any order made by the Rulings Panel under the regulations.

     (2) The requirement in subsection (1) to consult with the Authority does not apply to the first regulations made under this section if---

-    *   (a) the regulations largely correspond to [Parts 4 to 8][412] of the Electricity Governance Regulations 2003, adapted as necessary for consistency with this Act; and
+    *   (a) the regulations largely correspond to [Parts 4 to 8][414] of the Electricity Governance Regulations 2003, adapted as necessary for consistency with this Act; and

     *   (b) the Minister or the Electricity Commission has consulted with interested parties on any material changes.

-    Compare: 1992 No 122 [ss 172D][413], [172K(a)][414]
+    Compare: 1992 No 122 [ss 172D][415], [172K(a)][416]

+    Section 112(1)(k): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 113 Regulations about tariffs and other consumer issues